niranc/Gonflus/README.md

 ## Detailed PDF Techniques

 ### XSS
-1. **JavaScript sandbox bypass avec generator functions** - `/Names → /JavaScript` - Comprend si les APIs Acrobat Javascript sont supportées, bypass sandbox - Taux pop: Variable selon viewer
+1. **JavaScript sandbox bypass with generator functions** - `/Names → /JavaScript` - Understands if Acrobat JavaScript APIs are supported, bypasses sandbox
-2. **Data URI scheme avec script** - `/Annot → /A → /URI` - Tente d'exécuter du Javascript arbitraire via data URI - Taux pop: Variable selon viewer
+2. **Data URI scheme with script** - `/Annot → /A → /URI` - Attempts to execute arbitrary JavaScript via data URI
-3. **Injection Javascript via annotations** - `/Annot → /T` - Injection de code via champ Title d'annotation - Taux pop: Variable selon viewer
+3. **JavaScript injection via annotations** - `/Annot → /T` - Code injection via annotation Title field
-4. **URI avec payload XSS details** - `/Annot → /A → /URI` - Injection via URI avec payload HTML - Taux pop: Variable selon viewer
+4. **URI with XSS payload details** - `/Annot → /A → /URI` - URI injection with HTML payload
-5. **JavaScript bypass Acrobat APIs** - `/Names → /JavaScript` - Bypass des APIs Acrobat pour exécuter du code arbitraire - Taux pop: Variable selon viewer
+5. **JavaScript bypass Acrobat APIs** - `/Names → /JavaScript` - Bypasses Acrobat APIs to execute arbitrary code
-6. **javascript: URI scheme** - `/Annot → /A → /URI` - Exécution via protocole javascript: - Taux pop: Variable selon viewer
+6. **javascript: URI scheme** - `/Annot → /A → /URI` - Execution via javascript: protocol
-7. **Annotation /V injection (Apryse WebViewer)** - `/Annot → /V` - Injection via champ V d'annotation, fonctionne sur Apryse PDF Webviewer vulnérables - Taux pop: Variable selon version
+7. **Annotation /V injection (Apryse WebViewer)** - `/Annot → /V` - Injection via annotation V field, works on vulnerable Apryse PDF WebViewer
-8. **FontMatrix injection (PDF.js)** - `/Font → /FontMatrix` - Injection via FontMatrix, fonctionne sur PDF.js vulnérables - Taux pop: Variable selon version
+8. **FontMatrix injection (PDF.js)** - `/Font → /FontMatrix` - Injection via FontMatrix, works on vulnerable PDF.js
-9. **Javascript sandbox bypass Apryse WebViewer SDK** - `/Names → /JavaScript` - Bypass sandbox dans Apryse WebViewer SDK (10.9.x - 10.12.0) - Taux pop: Variable selon version
+9. **JavaScript sandbox bypass Apryse WebViewer SDK** - `/Names → /JavaScript` - Sandbox bypass in Apryse WebViewer SDK (10.9.x - 10.12.0)
-10-12. **Versions simples pour tests** - Payloads XSS simples sans Burp Collaborator pour tests rapides
+10-12. **Simple versions for tests** - Simple XSS payloads without Burp Collaborator for quick testing

 ### Info Disclosure
-1. **CELL("filename")** - `/Info → /Author` et `/Creator` - Formule directement dans les métadonnées Info du PDF - Les informations apparaissent dans les propriétés du document (Author/Creator)
+1. **CELL("filename")** - `/Info → /Author` and `/Creator` - Formula directly in the PDF Info metadata - The information appears in the document properties (Author/Creator)
-2. **INFO("version")** - `/Info → /Author` et `/Creator` - Formule directement dans les métadonnées Info du PDF - Affiche la version dans les métadonnées
+2. **INFO("version")** - `/Info → /Author` and `/Creator` - Formula directly in the PDF Info metadata - Displays the version in the metadata
-3. **INFO("system")** - `/Info → /Author` et `/Creator` - Formule directement dans les métadonnées Info du PDF - Affiche le système dans les métadonnées
+3. **INFO("system")** - `/Info → /Author` and `/Creator` - Formula directly in the PDF Info metadata - Displays the system in the metadata
-4. **NOW()** - `/Info → /Author` et `/Creator` - Formule directement dans les métadonnées Info du PDF - Affiche la date dans les métadonnées
+4. **NOW()** - `/Info → /Author` and `/Creator` - Formula directly in the PDF Info metadata - Displays the date in the metadata
-5. **INFO("directory")** - `/Info → /Author` et `/Creator` - Formule directement dans les métadonnées Info du PDF - Affiche le chemin dans les métadonnées
+5. **INFO("directory")** - `/Info → /Author` and `/Creator` - Formula directly in the PDF Info metadata - Displays the path in the metadata

-**Note**: Ces payloads mettent directement les formules Excel/Office dans les métadonnées Info du PDF (`/Info` objet avec `/Author` et `/Creator`).
-Après ouverture du PDF, vérifiez les propriétés du document (clic droit → Propriétés) pour voir les résultats des formules dans les champs Author/Creator.
-Pas besoin de JavaScript, les formules sont directement dans les métadonnées.
+**Note**: These payloads directly place Excel/Office formulas in the PDF Info metadata (`/Info` object with `/Author` and `/Creator`).
+After opening the PDF, check the document properties (right-click → Properties) to see the formula results in the Author/Creator fields.
+No JavaScript is needed, the formulas are directly in the metadata.

 ### SSRF
 1. **XObject Image remote URL** - `/XObject → /Subtype /Image → /URL` - iText7, PDFBox 3.x, TCPDF::Image(@), Syncfusion, Aspose, SelectPdf